Cornwall, Ontario: History

-In 1846, the population was about 1,600, and there were many brick and stone houses as well, a stone courthouse and jail, and several government offices.
-There was little industry, except for a foundry and two tanneries, but there were many independent tradesmen of various types.
+In 1846, the population was about 1,600, and there were many brick and stone houses, a stone courthouse and jail, and several government offices.
+There was little industry except for a foundry and two tanneries, but there were many independent tradesmen of various types.
 Other amenities included two bank agencies, eight taverns, and a ladies' school.

 Canal and lock construction in the late 1800s and the early 1900s brought work and international business.
-The Grand Trunk Railway (CN Rail) built an east–west line through Cornwall in 1856.
-The New York and Ottawa Railway (NY&O) followed with a north–south line crossing the St. Lawrence, with a station in Cornwall dating to 1898.
+The Grand Trunk Railway (CN Rail) built an east-west line through Cornwall in 1856.
+The New York and Ottawa Railway (NY&O) followed with a north-south line crossing the St. Lawrence, and a station in Cornwall dating to 1898.
 The Canadian Pacific Railway created a succession of subsidiaries and plans for a Cornwall line starting in the 1880s, which culminated in the Glengarry and Stormont Railway in 1915 to connect to CP's Ontario and Quebec Railway mainline to the northeast for an alternative route to Montreal.

+In 1879, a visitor from Scotland enthusiastically declared that the Lochaber dialect of Scottish Gaelic language was better preserved, "with the most perfect accent, and with scarcely any, if any, admixture of English", in Glengarry County and in Cornwall than in Lochaber itself.

-The railway connections provided connections between Cornwall and local communities that required access to public services in Cornwall itself, such as high schools and medical services, and helped cement Cornwall's position as a regional centre for a large, rapidly-expanding, and increasingly-populated rural hinterland.
+The railway connections linked Cornwall and local communities that required access to public services in Cornwall itself, such as high schools and medical services, and helped cement Cornwall's position as a regional centre for a large, rapidly expanding, and increasingly populated rural hinterland.
 The network of villages and towns surrounding Cornwall helped make the city a local entrepot for business, commerce, media and services.

 In 1944, the city was rocked by the magnitude 5.8 Cornwall–Massena earthquake.
 There were no deaths or injuries reported, but several chimneys were destroyed or damaged, along with heavy damage to historical masonry structures.
 For example, the Cornwall Collegiate and Vocational School received heavy damage from masonry work falling through the roof of the gymnasium.
+Part of the school had to be demolished and reconstructed.

-West of Cornwall, along the St. Lawrence River, there were several smaller communities, known as the Lost Villages.
+West of Cornwall, along the St. Lawrence River, there were several smaller communities that became known as the Lost Villages.
 They were submerged in 1958 during the construction of the St. Lawrence Seaway, providing a reservoir for the Moses-Saunders Power Dam, which regulates water levels flowing from Lake Ontario and maintains the levels required to operate the two adjacent Canada-US hydroelectric power generating stations.